UPenn-GLS/UPenn-GLS.github.io/_pages/about.md

 ------
-This is the page for the UPenn Graduate Student Logic Seminar.
-This page is very much under construction.
-Please see the Talks page for upcoming talks.
+The UPenn Graduate Logic seminar (GLoS) is a seminar for all students in the Penn community to gather and share ideas relating to mathematical logic.

 <br> <br>